WMWV

-WMWV (93.5 FM) is a radio station broadcasting an Adult Album Alternative format.
+WMWV (93.5 FM) is a radio station broadcasting an Adult album alternative format.
 Licensed to Conway, New Hampshire, United States, the station serves the Mount Washington Valley area.
-The station is currently owned by Mt.
+The station is owned by Mt.
 Washington Radio & Gramophone, L.L.C. and features programming from AP Radio.

 History

 The station went on the air as WBNC-FM on June 23, 1967.
-On November 2, 1979 the station changed its call sign to the current WMWV.
+On November 2, 1979, the station changed its call sign to the current WMWV.